IBM Introduces $3 Million in Cybersecurity Grants for Public Schools in United States as Attacks on Education Grow

 IBM Corporate Social Responsibility (CSR)

 IBM's Corporate Social Responsibility (CSR) initiatives enable IBM's technology and talent to address society's challenges at scale.
 Pro bono consulting initiatives such as IBM Service Corps, which demonstrate the power of technology when combined with humanity, enable employees to assist communities with economic development, education, safety, sustainability, and more.
 In 2020, approximately 2,500 IBMers contributed more than 100,000 hours of their time on at least 71 Service Corps projects in 24 countries.
-To learn more about IBM's CSR and companywide Good Tech initiatives, please visit IBM.org.
+To learn more about IBM's CSR and companywide Good Tech initiatives, please visit IBM.com/impact.

 1 FBI, Alert (AA20-345A): Cyber Actors Target K-12 Distance Learning Education to Cause Disruptions and Steal Data, (2020)